ShariarSheikh/mobile-repair-reactjs/README.md

 #### What is my purpose of making this website?

-Fast of all I love to create websites.
-And the second reason is to put this site in my portfolio.
-As a developer, I knew when I am going to create a big website I am going to face lots of coding problems, and solving this coding problem this will make me a good developer.
+The second reason is to put this site in my portfolio.

 #### What technologies and npm package did I use on this website(front-end)?